Is Your Tax Debt Expiring?

 Collection Statute Expiration Date (CSED)

 When that date arrives, the IRS can no longer legally seek to collect back tax debts.
-That means your debt will be cleared and you will no longer owe the federal government (assuming you have no new IRS debts).
-You will also be cleared of any liability for interest or penalties associated with the expired tax debt.
+That means your debt will be cleared, and you’ll no longer owe the federal government (assuming you have no new IRS debts).
+You’ll also be cleared of any liability for interest or penalties associated with the expired tax debt.

 We Can Help You With Tax Debt Forgiveness